appwrite/appwrite/docs/references/teams/update-team-name.md

-Update the team name by its unique ID.
+Update the team's name by its unique ID.